Women

 Unsplash | Gayatri Malhotra

-What Role do Women Play in their Families?
+What Role do Women Play in Their Families?

 The role of women in the family has recently been thrust into the limelight with the ongoing restrictions to pregnancy healthcare and access to abortion in the US.
+Political involvement in women's body autonomy has caused waves of protest and anger worldwide.

 Find extensive information on many family issues that affect mothers and girls.
-Special highlights include resources on birth control, sexuality, relationships, and even Mother's Day.
+Special highlights include resources on birth control, sexuality, relationships, and Mother's Day.

 Are Women Treated Fairly in the Workplace?

 Female labour force participation is just over 50%, albeit lower than the figure for men at 80%, there are still more women working than ever before.
+Employment brings many benefits - to the worker, the workplace, and the economy as a whole.

-Female employment can lift families out of poverty, and provide better opportunities for children.
+Women can become financially independent, confident, valued, and empowered.
+Female employment can lift families out of poverty and provide better opportunities for children.

 Purple poster celebrating International Women's Day.
 The profile of 8 different womens head all face the same direction under a banner with flowers and a strong fist above them.